miska12345/EasyD3D11Hook/README.md

 ## Universal D3D11 Hook

 D3D11 Hook provides the ability for user to detour D3DX functions in an effective manner.
+This code hooks the Present function and draws functional menu in a target application.

 ## D3D11Renderer